 New Balance 690v2

 These shoes come in both simple and neutral colors as well as bright neon colors to appease all tastes.
-The mesh top is simple and sold, and the rubber soles have an unique camouflage pattern to them.
+The mesh top is simple and sold, and the rubber soles have a unique camouflage pattern to them.

-The 690v2 Trail Running shoe offers a rubber sole that has an EVA molded midsole that conforms to your foot over time, and a toe protect to avoid jamming you toes at the end that causes uncomfortable and numb toes on long runs.
+The 690v2 Trail Running shoe offers a rubber sole that has an EVA molded midsole that conforms to your foot over time, and toe protection to avoid jamming your toes at the end that causes uncomfortable and numb toes on long runs.
 The mesh top also helps to keep feet cool and comfortable on those hot days.
 Traction on these shoes is moderate, making them ideal for sidewalks and park trails, but not a great fit if you run on challenging and steep terrains.

 These shoes fall in the middle of the road in terms of price.
 They cost about the same price as one would spend on a pair of good running shoes.
-For the quality of the shoe, and the praise it has received from users, this is an excellent price for this product.
+For the quality of the shoe and the praise it has received from users, this is an excellent price for this product.

-New Balance is another well known brand in the athletic world, and has a loyal following of users.
+New Balance is another well-known brand in the athletic world and has a loyal following of users.
 It was founded in 1906, and was originally called the “New Balance Arch Support Company”.
 You know that when you purchase a New Balance piece of athletic gear that you are getting the best quality to help you achieve your personal running goals.